Section A: Documents Required to Title and Register a New Vehicle

 b.
 Complete assignment from the manufacturer to a franchised dealer (an MCO assigned to a non-franchised New Mexico dealer must first be converted to a New Mexico Title before the non-franchised dealer can negotiate the MCO);

 c.
-A franchised dealer to the first purchaser of the vehicle.
+The purchaser’s information as assigned from the franchised dealer to the first purchaser of the vehicle.

 An MCO may be accepted without notarization of the assignment if the Motor Vehicle Division in the state of origin does not require notarization.
 If the assignment and reassignment field have a certification statement and a place for notarization, do not reject if assignment is not notarized.

-b.
-A complete description of any trade-in vehicle;
+- A description of any trade-in vehicle including VIN;

-NOTE: An “Intent to Purchase” document cannot be accepted as a purchase agreement.
+NOTE: An “Intent to Purchase” document cannot be accepted as a purchase agreement or dealer’s invoice.

-The Motor Vehicle Division requires that the seller and buyer of a motor vehicle attest to the accuracy of the odometer mileage reading at the time of sale.
-The odometer mileage statement can be attested to in the assignment on the back of the MCO, on MVD Form 10187 “Odometer Mileage Statement” or MVD Form 10002 “Application for Title and Registration.”
-Odometer mileage disclosure statements may be accepted provided that they conform to federal standards, meaning they must have the language stating mileage is actual (AM), exceeds mechanical limits (EL), warning odometer discrepancy (NM), or exempt (EX).
+- Odometer Statement (§§ 66-3-4, 66-3-10, 66-3-101(A), 66-3-107(C) and 49 CFR 580.5)Federal and state law require that the transferor of a motor vehicle attest to the accuracy of the odometer mileage reading at the time of the vehicle’s sale, transfer or assignment.
+The odometer mileage statement can be attested to in the assignment on the back of the MCO, on MVD Form 10187 “Odometer Mileage Statement” or on MVD Form 10002 “Application for Title and Registration.”
+Odometer mileage disclosure statements may be accepted provided that they conform to federal standards, i.e. they must have language stating that mileage is actual (AM), exceeds mechanical limits (EL), warning odometer discrepancy (NM), or exempt (EX).
 The odometer statement is required on all motor vehicle title transactions, except off-highway vehicles.

 a.
 Must be notarized;